 The CDC has presented a way forward for the cruise industry based on science.
 If Joe Biden does as he says and supports science and the scientists behind it, then there is no reason for the cruise industry to worry.

-For now, we can still look forward to starting cruising in January, with the cruise lines working hard to provide a safe sailing experience for everyone.
+For now, we can still look forward to starting cruising soon, with the cruise lines working hard to provide a safe sailing experience for everyone.
 As we see it, it’s about time we get a break from politics and COVID-19 and we can sit at the pool with a Daiquiri again!

 Photo Credit: ackats / Shutterstock.com